Kinovea/kinovea-docs/source/capture/hardware_directshow.rst

 Using the :guilabel:`MJPEG` stream format can lower the bandwidth requirements and improve framerate.

-.. note:: Kinovea native storage format for compressed videos is MJPEG.
+.. tip:: Kinovea native storage format for compressed videos is MJPEG.
 When using this stream format, the videos are saved as-is without any extra decompression or compression steps.

 Image size
 **********
 This defines the image size of the stream and impacts the available options in the framerate dropdown.
+Devices in this category only support a predefined set of image sizes.

 Framerate
 *********